-This yoga position is a like a forward bend, but you stay seated.
+This yoga position is like a forward bend, but you stay seated.
 It’s a fantastic all-over stretch that helps the back of your legs, your arms, and your back.
 It also aids in digestion, which is helpful during sleep.

 Savasana (Corpse Pose)

-This position is physically the easiest, but can be the most difficult to do mentally.
+Corpse pose is physically the easiest, but can be the most difficult to do mentally.
 You like flat on your back with your legs straight out in front of you and your arms at your side.
 Let your feet relax and fall toward the side.
 The palms of your hands should be face up.

 Paschimottanasana (Seated Forward Bend)